-HARO allows reporters and journalists to find sources for their stories by matching them with respondents and experts seeking to be featured in these stories.
-By signing up for HARO’s email blast and sending out some responses, you can get a mention and a link from publications ranging from niche blogs to major outlets like the New York Times, The Wall Street Journal, Forbes, Time Magazine, and many more.
+HARO used to allow reporters and journalists to find sources for their stories by matching them with respondents and experts seeking to be featured in these stories.
+By signing up for HARO’s email blast and sending out some responses, you could get a mention and a link from publications ranging from niche blogs to major outlets like the New York Times, The Wall Street Journal, Forbes, Time Magazine, and many more.

-Providing greater access to major media outlets like these has made HARO link building a legitimate strategy for many marketers looking to expand their reach and gain backlinks.
+Providing greater access to major media outlets like these made HARO link building a legitimate strategy for many marketers looking to expand their reach and gain backlinks.
 However, managing to actually connect with a journalist or reporter is no easy task.
-With the platform growing so quickly, there’s never been more competition for the attention of reporters — especially those representing popular publications.

 Luckily, HARO isn’t the only option when it comes to linking up with reporters and being included in a story.